Sign In Forgot Password

 • There is a small parking lot on Highland Street which is reserved for those with mobility needs.
 The main entrance to FUUSN is through this parking lot - go through the gate, and follow the short path around the corner.
 There are no steps at this entrance.

-• Our Chanukah and Purim celebrations take place mostly on the first floor, which is fully accessible.
-Some workshops for Chanukah take place in the basement or second floor.
+• Our Chanukah and Purim celebrations mainly take place on the first floor, which is fully accessible.
+Some workshops for Chanukah may take place in the basement or second floor.
 We regret that there is no elevator in this building.

 Restrooms

-• There are accessible restrooms on the first, in the hallway past the Parish Hall.
+• There are accessible restrooms on the first floor, in the hallway past the Parish Hall.
 All restrooms at FUUSN are all-gender and multi-stall, and have modesty strips to cover gaps in stall doors.

 Physical Access to Cabot Elementary School, 229 Cabot St, Newton, MA